 3. The risk of technology being outdated is less as the vendor makes sure that they have the latest technology

-4. The total time-to-market is increased as the CDP vendor already has a ready-to-deploy platform.
+4. The total time-to-market is significantly reduced as the CDP vendor already has a ready-to-deploy platform.

 1. The evaluation process of a CDP vendor is lengthy.
 Financial institutions need adequate time to choose a vendor who can support their roadmap vision